RikvdPol/IntergratedOmics/README.md

 # Acknowledgements
-We would like to thank ....
+We would like to thank Dr. A. Vich Vila and S. Andreu Sanchez, MSc for their guidance during the course of the project.
+We would like to thank the UMCG for providing us with this project.

 # License